jolienvanhooff/SMCevolution/README.md

 # SMCevolution
 **Evolutionary histories and current-day distributions of eukaryotic SMC complexes' proteins**

+*NB: typically, this repository serves to share and visualize results and, importantly, to keep track of the versions of such results*
+*It is not intended to use as a location for storing all sorts of intermediate files*

 ## proteins
 * Lists (\*.txt) and FASTA files (\*.fa) of SMC complexes' proteins
   * Filename convention: [dataset]\_[protein set type].[protein name].[txt or fa]; e.g. euk5_orths2.SMC1.fa, 'euk5' indicating eukarya.v5